-Symptoms include mouth ulcers, skin lesions, painful joints, headaches and abdominal pain.
+Symptoms include mouth ulcers, skin lesions, painful joints, headaches, and abdominal pain.

 I ticked all the boxes.
-'I believe you have a mild form of the disorder,' a rheumatologist was a relief to have a diagnosis.
-'It's taken six years!'
-I cried to Wayne that day.
+'I believe you have a mild form of the disorder,' a rheumatologist told me.

 'How did this all come from food poisoning?'
 I asked.